zamandalee/Perception/README.md

 - Anime.js library

 # Background
-Perception: memory game with a twist.
+Perception: a memory game with a twist.
 One that simultaneously stimulates the hippocampus and sensory cortex.

 <img src="./assets/images/instructions.png" width=450px/>